SexyCoders/not-docker-compose/README.md

 If you wish to specify another file as input use the "-f/--file" parameter.

 App configuration is stored under <b>etc/not-docker-compose/apps/\*app_name*</b> .
 You can opt out, and only use local config file (not recommended!) by adding #nostore to your config file!
-Active configurations are placed, using symbolic links, under <b>etc/not-docker-compose/enabled</b> and can be managed using:
+Active configurations are defined, using symbolic links, under <b>etc/not-docker-compose/enabled</b> and can be managed using:

 ```bash
  not-docker-compose enable/disable <app_name>